PatrickG2907/oop-design-pattern-challenges/structural-patterns/README.md

 ## 2️⃣ Bridge Pattern

 **Scenario:**
-Separate abstraction from implementation for flexible payment processing.
-This allows the platform to support multiple payment methods without modifying high-level code.
+You are designing a drawing application that supports multiple shapes (`Circle`, `Square`) and multiple rendering methods (`Vector`, `Raster`).

 **Tasks:**
-- Implement a Payment abstraction and different gateway implementations.
+- Implement a Bridge so shapes can work with any renderer.
-- Connect them via a Bridge so the platform can use multiple gateways interchangeably.
+- Draw at least two shapes with both renderers.

-- Test payments through multiple implementations.
+**Twists:**

-**Twist:**
+- Add a third renderer (`ASCII` art for terminal output) without modifying the existing shape classes.
-Support dynamically swapping payment gateways at runtime without changing client code.
+- Add a third shape (`Triangle`) without modifying the existing render classes.

 ---